 - Netherlands Research School for Information and Knowledge Systems (SIKS)

-- Netherlands Graduate School for Science, Technology and Modern Culture (WTMC)
+- Netherlands Graduate Research School of Science, Technology and Mordern Culture (WTMC)

 New MOOC: Zero-Energy Design: an approach to make your building sustainable

 Learn how to get to a net zero energy use of an existing building.

 PhD defence: Electrochemical recycling of rare earth elements from NdFeB magnet waste